 Sign in to Acrobat Web at https://documentcloud.adobe.com with your Adobe ID and password, or with your social (Facebook or Google) account.

-You can get documents signed by others using the Request Signatures service, which relies on cloud services provided by Adobe Sign.
+You can get documents or agreements signed by others using the Request Signatures service, which relies on cloud services provided by Adobe Sign.

 An error message such as "Request entity too large" or "Server Error" is typically the result of a request delivering an excess of cookie data to the Adobe servers.

-To correct, please clear your browser cookies and try again.
+To correct, clear your browser cookies and try again.

 Besides PDF, you can send Microsoft Office files, various image files, HTML files, and text files for signing.
 Supported file types are: DOC, DOCX, RTF, XLS, XLSX, PPT, PPTX, TXT, CSV, HTML, HTM, TIFF, TIF, BMP, GIF, JPG, JPEG, and PNG.